 - Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, (Ephesians 1:3).

-- And He Has So Much More to Give… Immeasurably More.
+- And He Has So Much More to Give than we can imagine… Immeasurably More.

 - And there are also many other things which Jesus did, which if they were written in detail, I suppose that even the world itself would not contain the books that would be written, (John 21:25).

-- Now to Him who is able to do far more abundantly beyond all that we ask or think, according to the power that works within us, 21 to Him be the glory in the church and in Christ Jesus to all generations forever and ever.
-Amen, (Ephesians 3:20).
+- Now to Him who is able to do immeasurably more than all we ask or imagine, according to His power that is at work within us, 21 to Him be the glory in the church and in Christ Jesus throughout all generations, forever and ever.
+Amen, (Ephesians 3:20-21 BSB).

 How do we respond to Him Who Has Much More to Give?